 Following the demise of the insane picnic, Ashby & Lamb reconvened in the 90's with an obscure progressive rock album entitled "The Narrow Path" under the name Ermin Grud which they attempted to pass off as an authentic private pressing album from the early to mid 1970's.
 It was recorded in analogue and was saturated with the Hammond B4 & Mellotron.

 Reviews drew comparisons to Egg, Van Der Graaf Generator, King Crimson, Soft Machine, Pink Floyd (post Syd Barrett - pre Dark side of the moon), Caravan and other British progressive legends.
 It is something of a holy grail and though not very sophisticated has the DNA of what was later to become Two Headed Emperor.

-Further collaborations and projects have taken place through the subsequent decades in working together on each others solo recordings, working on ad hoc projects including collaborations with Keith Levene (ex-PiL), Jasun Martz (Frank Zappa, Michael Jackson), Wavis O'Shave, Tor Cesay aka Isatta Sheriff (Mongrel, Flying Lotus, Lizzie Ball) and countless others.
+Further collaborations and projects have taken place through the subsequent decades in working together on each others solo recordings, working on ad hoc projects including collaborations with Keith Levene (The Clash, PiL), Jasun Martz (Frank Zappa, Michael Jackson), Wavis O'Shave, Tor Cesay aka Isatta Sheriff (Mongrel, Flying Lotus, Lizzie Ball) and countless others.